Trading with products from animals with countries outside and inside the EU

 When the consignment has arrived, the authorities in the country of destination shall verify this and enter a confirmation in the system which the authority that is responsible for performing control at your establishment can access.
 If it has not been confirmed that the consignment has arrived, the authorities shall do an investigation.

 If you are going to send category 3 animal by-products from a slaughter house, which are to go to a processing plant in the EU or Norway or Switzerland, you must in certain cases be included in a special list that can be reached via the EU Commission’s website.
-This applies if the processing plant intends to make processed animal protein to be used for fish feed.
-The recipient establishment must be able to ensure that your establishment does not slaughter ruminants or handle material from ruminants.
+This applies if the processing plant intends to make processed animal protein to be used in feed for farmed animals.
+The recipient establishment must be able to ensure that your establishment does not slaughter certain animal species including ruminants or handle material from such animals.
 Contact the Swedish Board of Agriculture if this is the case.
 After that the Swedish Board of Agriculture contacts the Swedish Food Agency, where we ensure that your establishment complies with the requirements, we will then include your establishment on the list that the Commission links to.

 You can read more about the requirements in Chapter IV D in Annex IV of the TSE regulation.
 Special authorisation is required if your food establishment handles material from ruminants and you still wish to send on animal by-products for this type of feed purpose.
 You must also be able to show that material from ruminants is kept separate from the material you are intending to send.
 Please contact the Swedish Board of Agriculture if this is the case.